 All work and disposal will be done in compliance with state and federal regulations and standards

-Lead: For renovation projects, all painted surfaces both interior and exterior of the existing must be considered lead containing, unless tested and show as otherwise.
-Consigli workers who will need to perform work on these painted surfaces may need to disturb this paint by drilling, sawing, demo, fastening, or carpentry.
+Lead: Not expected.
+Consigli workers who will need to perform work on painted surfaces may need to disturb lead in paint by drilling, sawing, demo, fastening, or carpentry.
 In doing so they will use saws, drills, screw guns, impact wrenches, sawzalls, hand wrenches, ads, crowbars, hammers, and other hand tools.
-Consigli Construction does posses historical data to show that drilling, sawing, light demo, installation of hangers, hanging sheetrock, fastening, and carpentry do not put the employee above the action level.
+Consigli Construction does possess historical data to show that drilling, sawing, light demo, installation of hangers, hanging sheetrock, fastening, and carpentry do not put the employee above the action level.
 Despite this additional monitoring will be done.
-An exposure assessment will be done by all subcontractors for all tasks prior to when the full scale of this work is to take place.
+An exposure assessment will be done by all subcontractors for all task prior to when the full scale of this work is to take place.
 This does not mean that lead could not still be found in other areas, caution must be used when working and if any workers identify any potentially hazardous substances then they should stop and notify their supervisor immediately.
 All workers on this must have completed Lead Awareness training prior to starting on this project.
 Hand wash stations will be provided to ensure proper hygiene during the project.
 An exposure assessment will also be done for any task which will disturb any lead containing material.

 Silica: Any activity which can produce silica dust will use engineering controls to keep dust to a minimum.
 A written exposure plan must be developed for all silica producing tasks that clearly defines the following: 1) A description of the tasks in the workplace that involve exposure to respirable crystalline silica; 2) A description of the engineering controls, work practices, and respiratory protection used to limit employee exposure to respirable crystalline silica for each task; 3) A description of the housekeeping measures used to limit employee exposure to respirable crystalline silica; and 4) A description of the procedures used to restrict access to work areas, when necessary, to minimize the number of employees exposed to respirable crystalline silica and their level of exposure, including exposures generated by other employers.